 Students select 7-8 credits of general electives to earn a Bachelor of Science Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.

-Digital Media
+Digital Media Bachelor of Science Degree